-How do I file a qui tam claim?
+How do I file a qui tam lawsuit?

 The qui tam lawyers of the law firm of Kohn, Kohn and Colapinto all have over 30 years of experience representing whistleblowers.
 If KKC agrees to represent you, one of our founding partners will manage your case.
 This hands-on approach by KKC partners makes it very difficult for the law firm to represent all of the whistleblowers who contact our firm.
 A founding partner does review every intake form received through the contact us form on our website.

-Every law has its own rules and regulations governing the filing a qui tam or a request for a reward.
+Every law has its own rules and regulations governing the filing a qui tam lawsuit or a request for a reward.
 These procedures are very technical.
 Failure to file a timely claim following the specific procedures outlined in each law can result in an otherwise qualified whistleblower losing his or her right to a reward.

 Any whistleblower who believes they may have original information covered under a reward law should carefully read the following Rules for Whistleblowers from The New Whistleblower’s Handbook, and seek professional legal advice.